💡 Good to know: Want to measure the impact of your product finder on e.g. sales and conversion? Then check out this tutorial.

 You will see these statistics for the selected time period:

-With this data, you can improve your conversation, enrich your customer profiles and perhaps even adjust your product offerings.
+With this data, you can improve your conversation, enrich your customer profiles and perhaps even adjust your product range.

 AN ANSWER IS MISSING FROM THE TABLE

-If one of the answers is not shown in the table, no customer chose this answer in the selected period.
+If one of the answers is not shown in the table, this answer has not been chosen in the selected period by anyone.

 Now ask yourself: